medleyjs/medley/docs/Plugins-Guide.md

 <a name="start"></a>
 ## Let's start!
-Awesome, now you know everything you need to know about Fastify and its plugin system to start building your first plugin, and please if you do, tell us!
+Awesome, now you know everything you need to know about Medley and its plugin system to start building your first plugin, and please if you do, tell us!
 We will add it to the [*ecosystem*](https://github.com/fastify/fastify#ecosystem) section of our documentation!

 If you want to see some real world example, checkout:
 - [`point-of-view`](https://github.com/fastify/point-of-view)
-Templates rendering (*ejs, pug, handlebars, marko*) plugin support for Fastify.
+Templates rendering (*ejs, pug, handlebars, marko*) plugin support for Medley.
 - [`fastify-mongodb`](https://github.com/fastify/fastify-mongodb)
-Fastify MongoDB connection plugin, with this you can share the same MongoDb connection pool in every part of your server.
+Medley MongoDB connection plugin, with this you can share the same MongoDb connection pool in every part of your server.
 - [`fastify-multipart`](https://github.com/fastify/fastify-multipart)
-Multipart support for Fastify
+Multipart support for Medley

 *Do you feel it's missing something here?
 Let us know! :)*